 Bananain, which calls itself a “somatosensory technology company,” has a lot of distinctive features as a brand, from image design to product display.
 Basing its design on the personalised needs of young consumers, Bananain leverages a differentiated aesthetic design to stand out, including offline concept stores that look more like labs than retail spaces.
 This appeals to young Chinese consumers who are keen to show off their personal aesthetic in every aspect of their lifestyle, right down to their underwear.

 Chinese brands have huge potential to capture the hearts and minds of local consumers.
-Western brands can learn from how the three emerging brands above have achieved success and satisfied consumer demand through branding, engagement marketing and brand aesthetics.
+Western brands can learn from how the three emerging brands above have achieved success and satisfied consumer demand through branding, engagement marketing and brand aesthetics, which can not only help you succeed in China but also help to optimise your marketing and branding strategies in other markets around the world.